Faith Alupo

 Faith Alupo (9 October 1983 – 15 September 2020) was a Ugandan politician who served as a Member of Parliament, representing the Pallisa District.
 She was elected to that position in June 2018.

 Alupo was declared and confirmed the new Member of Parliament for Pallisa district under the ruling National Resistance Movement party after Achola Catherine Osupelem, the Forum for Democratic Change (FDC) Woman Member of Parliament Candidate for Pallisa district was disqualified by the electoral commission from the race for using nomination names that did not tally with those on her academic qualification.
 This was communicated in a letter dated 14 July, signed by Justice Simon Byamukama.

 Background and education

 Alupo was married and had a professional background in social work.
 In 1997, she completed her Primary Leaving Examinations at Pallisa Girls Primary School.
-In 2001, Alupo attained her Uganda Certificate of Education at Pal and Lisa College.
+In 2001, Alupo attained her Uganda Certificate of Education at Pal and Lsa College.
 In 2003, she obtained a Uganda Advanced Certificate at MM College Wairaka.
 She completed her bachelor's degree in social work and social administration at Uganda Christian University, Mukono in 2007.
-After four years (in 2011), Faith joined Law Development Centre, Kampala and attained a Certificate in Law.
+After four years (in 2011), she joined Law Development Centre, Kampala and attained a Certificate in Law.